On the pointwise periodicity of multiplicative and additive functions: Lower bound

-\begin{remark} Next, we extend our result to multiplicative functions whose consecutive ratio grow by a poly-logarithmic power saving of a logarithm.
-We make these statement more precise in the following result.
-It needs to be said these result also holds if we replace our multiplicative function with an additive function. \end{remark}
+Now, we extend our result to multiplicative functions whose consecutive ratio grows by a poly-logarithmic power saving of a logarithm.
+We will make these statements more precise.
+It is important to note that these results also hold when we replace a multiplicative function with an additive function.